AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Lago di Braies

 Seeing South Tyrol in one week wouldn’t be complete without spending some time at Lago di Braies.
-I suggest visiting this stunning lake on the same day as Lake Carezza.
+Depending on how much time you have on day 1, I suggest visiting this stunning lake on the same day as Lake Carezza if you arrive early that day.

-Lago di Braies is one of the most famous spots in the Dolomites, and is considered the most beautiful lake in the region – so, obviously, this is a must for any South Tyrol itinerary.
+Lago di Braies is one of the most famous spots in the Dolomites, and is considered the most beautiful lake in the region – so, obviously, visiting is one of the best things to do in the Dolomites.

 You can get here by bus or car.
 There is a parking area right in front.
 Hiking around the lake only takes about two hours, which is why you can easily fit it in on the same day as Lake Carezza.
 If you like, you can plan in some more time for a picnic meal.
 This stunning lake will definitely be a highlight of your trip.